 - 2 teaspoons pure vanilla extract

-- In a high-speed blender (such as a Vitamix), add the sugar, coconut oil and egg; process until smooth and creamy.
-Add the butternut squash puree, coconut milk, molasses and vanilla extract and process again until ingredients are well-blended.
-Add wet ingredients in with the dry ingredients and mix until smooth.
+- To a high speed blender, add the sugar, coconut oil and egg; process until smooth and creamy.
+Add the pumpkin puree, nut milk, coconut oil, molasses and vanilla extract and process again until ingredients are well blended.

-- Pour the batter into the pan and smooth the top.
+- Pour the batter into the baking pan and smooth the top.
 Bake on the middle rack in the center of the oven until a toothpick comes out clean when inserted into the center of the cake, 45 to 55 minutes.
 Cool 5 minutes in the pan before turning the cake out onto a rack to cool completely.

 P.S.
 This recipe was also featured on MindBodyGreen!